Low Cost Analog to Digital Converter Plans

 Assembled Serial Port Converter

-This circuit is great with an older PC, in which case you can put together a dedicated data collection system which is also low cost.
-Most computers include a standard serial port built-in.
+This circuit works great with an older PC, in which case you can put together a dedicated data collection system which is also low cost.
+Serial ports are standard on most computers.
 The data from the PICAXE can be read by any program capable of monitoring a serial port.
-For example, the HyperTerminal application works well, and it is included free as part of the Windows operating system.
-A computer running DOS can monitor the serial port by using a shareware version of the old application ProComm ( Such as version 2.4.3.)
+The HyperTerminal application works well, and it is included free as an accessory in the Windows operating system.
+HyperTerminal also allows the data file to be saved.
+By opening the saved file with Excel spreadsheet software it can plotted to create a graph.
+Older computers running DOS can monitor the serial port by using a shareware version of the old application ProComm ( Such as version 2.4.3.)
 Whatever serial communication program you use, it is important to have the communication settings correct: 2400 baud, no parity, 8 data bits and 1 stop bit.
 Each data sample appears as a new line in the scrolling output.
 Here is a view of HyperTerminal collecting the data.

 HyperTerminal Output Screen

 The PICAXE chips are available from fellow hobbyist Phil Anderson at his website.
 He also provides a wealth of additional information for using the chips, including a link to the free software for programming them.
 The PICAXE chips are programmed using a PC serial port and the same circuit we show here for the A/D converter.
 By downloading, installing and running the free software you can program a blank chip with the code for this project.
-The programming software also includes a simple serial port monitor for viewing the data as it is received.
+The programming software also includes a simple serial port monitor for reading the data as it is received.
+If you prefer, a chip which has already been programmed can be purchased below.

 The data collected by the PICAXE chip is converted with a 10 bit accuracy, equal to 1024 digital steps.
 The reference for the conversion is the 5 volt DC supply.
 The resolution of the conversion is therefore 5.0 V / 1024 = 0.00488 volts.
 The smallest observable signal change you can measure is therefore about 5 mV.